Hadokane/CI_PP1_Oversights/README.md

     - Gallery section to document past shows.
     - Show a featured image for each.
 Clicking the image will open a fullscreen gallery.
 This way the design remains clutter-free and the user can see at a glance, what they're looking for.
 - Music Page
     - Article-style layout.
-Image left-aligned in an aside.
+Main image left-aligned in an aside.
 Information is present on the right.
 Give an easy-to-read, minimalistic appearance.
 - Contact Form
     - For Event Managers specifically.
 The least priority as they can - and most likely will - get in touch with the band via social platforms like Facebook and likely make up the smallest pool of users.
     - Use required tags to ensure messages are sent with all relevant information.